© 2025 Reconnection Dorchester CIC

 Positive stuff to do, people to meet, games to play.

-Information for visitors on what to do and see in Dorchester, promoting and signposting to other venues and services in the town.
+A warm welcome and an information for visitors on what to do and see in Dorchester, promoting and signposting to other venues and services in the town.

 Provision of in-person banking services and support in partnership with providers, replacing facilities recently lost in town.